MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 search.appverid:
 - MOE150
 - MET150
-description: "Learn how to implement and test controls by working with improvement actions in Microsoft Compliance Manager.
+description: "Learn how to implement and test controls by working with improvement actions in Microsoft Purview Compliance Manager.
 Assign work, store documentation, and export reports."
 ---

 # Working with improvement actions in Compliance Manager